official-biswadeb941/ClopiMedi---Your-Healths-Trusted-Care/Readme.md

 </ul>

 <h2 id="introduction">Introduction</h2>
-<p>ClopiMedi is a health care appointment system powered by AI to recommend the best doctor options based on patient input and medical history.
+<p>ClopiMedi is a healthcare appointment system powered by AI to recommend the best doctor options based on patient input and medical history.
 It provides a seamless, user-friendly interface for both patients and doctors.</p>

 <h2 id="features">Features</h2>
 <ul>